DavidRichardson02/Standardized_CSV_Data_Analysis/README.md

 ```

 <br />
+<br /><br />
 <br />

 <img width="2056" alt="physics_particles_model" src="https://github.com/user-attachments/assets/a681d1cb-5709-4c01-8cb5-4d099206bc50" />

 <br />

 <img width="2055" alt="weather_measurements_model" src="https://github.com/user-attachments/assets/58ad0442-5667-48c4-8163-adcd23014464" />

 <br />
 <br />
+<br /><br />
 **Summary**:

 By successively reading, preprocessing, extracting numeric fields into
 directories, then systematically analyzing and modeling those fields, these stages
 deliver a coherent, repeatable, and extensible environment for CSV-based data analysis
 of many forms.
 Users can conveniently plug in new analysis scripts, numeric
 transformations, or domain-focused modeling routines, with confidence that the data
 have been cleaned and structured according to well-defined protocols.

 <br />
 <br />
 <br />

 ---
+<br /><br />
+<br /><br />
 ## 2. CSV Uniform Schema & Program Assumptions

 The objective of this documentation is to elucidate the consistent and uniform
 logical framework governing the representation and description of data in a Comma-
 Separated Values (CSV) file.
 This framework emphasizes the uniform parameterization
 of data entries by a consistent set of fields, and how the program effectively utilizes this
 structure.
 Enclosed below is an overview of the project’s approach to CSV data,
 ensuring consistency and uniformity.
 This approach consistently treats each row as a
 parameterized set of fields that directly correspond to a declared schema.
 The program
 effectively leverages this structured representation.

 Below is the overarching philosophy and assumptions the project uses when
 interpreting CSV files (NOTE: How the analysis and modeling phases leverage this
 uniform schema is omitted here for brevity.):
+<br /><br />
 1. **Interpreting the CSV Structure:**

    - By convention, the first line of the CSV is the header line, the number of
      comma-separated fields in this header is fixed; subsequent rows must
      match that count.

    - Each element in this header is understood to be the “field name,” and all
      subsequent lines (or rows) contain data entries aligned with these field
      names.
 In essence, the CSV is conceived of as a table where columns are
      fixed, in both count and meaning, and each row must fill in every
      column’s value (or mark it as missing).

    - The project’s code explicitly enforces that the header’s number of
      character-delimited fields remains consistent with the number of fields
      recognized in every subsequent data row.

    - Internally, each field (column) is assigned a type label (“numeric” or
      “nonnumeric”), which is inferred from the CSV contents.
 The program
      uses that labeling, for instance, to decide which columns can be plotted.
+<br /><br />
 2. **Uniform Parameterization by Field Count:**

    - The code that parses a CSV enforces a single, consistent set of fields
      across all data entries.
 This is accomplished by counting how many
      comma-delimited (or otherwise similarly-delimited) segments appear in
      the first line, then ensuring each of the following lines matches that count.
      In short, every row is parameterized by the same set of column names.

    - When the code parses a file, it reads the first line (the header) to establish
      `fieldCount`.

    - The next lines are split on the same delimiter into exactly `fieldCount`
      tokens each.

    - Each row’s data is aligned to the corresponding field name in the header.

    - This consistency is key for ensuring that if, say, column 2 is “mass,” then
      every row can supply a value for mass (or explicitly mark it missing).
 It also
      underpins plottability checks, missing-value strategies, and so on.
+<br /><br />
 3. **Coupling Field Names with Data Types:**

    - Beyond simply splitting data into columns, the project code adds a
      further type annotation stage for each field.
 Specifically, the program
      “looks” at the second line (i.e., the first data row after the header) to
      guess whether each column is numeric or nonnumeric to form an initial
      guess and will then compare this guess against every other data entry’s
      corresponding column to ensure accurate type inference.

    - An internal representation of each column is constructed like
      `"FieldName:numeric"` or `"FieldName:nonnumeric"`, where a field will only
      be declared as nonnumeric once all potential numeric representations of
      that field’s contents have been ruled out (e.g., scientific notation, signs,
      decimals, etc.).

    - This pairing is used throughout the rest of the workflow—plotting
      routines, integrators, analysis modules, etc.—so that code can quickly
      check if a field is “plottable.”

    - Numeric columns are “plottable” and can be taken for further analysis
      without significant refactoring.
 Nonnumeric columns are stored but not
      fed to numeric-only analysis routines.
+<br /><br />
 4. **Preprocessing**:

    This preprocessing phase underpins the entire program’s
    compatibility with data and is what makes the standardization of data
    analysis possible in my approach.

    - Primarily concerned with enforcing a dynamic tracking of data quality to
      ensure compatibility throughout the program, the preprocessing phase
      blindly accepts all contents of the stored data set and enforces the
      declared data type.

    - If a column is expected numeric but the CSV row’s token is nonnumeric
      (other than a “missing” hyphen), the code replaces it with a default
      numeric placeholder (e.g., 0.0) to keep arrays consistent so all numeric
      columns remain valid and their relative order maintained.

    - Each column in each row, tallies how many entries are blank (“-”) or
      otherwise have some mismatch (e.g., expected numeric but found
      nonnumeric)—again possible because all rows present the same columns
      in order.

    - **Result**: For each field, the program knows (a) if it is numeric (plottable) or
      not, (b) how many missing/malformed entries occur, and (c) if it might
      need further transformation (i.e., date/time → Unix time… see
      `StringUtilities.h` documentation, isolated extraction of units, expanding
      scientific notation `1e5` → `10000`, etc.).
+<br /><br />
 The uniform schema approach is central.
 From the assumptions it enforces, the rest of
 the program can reliably parse, clean, analyze, and model the data using the same
 structured assumption: all rows must provide the same fields, in the same order, typed
 consistently.
 This “once interpreted, consistently used” approach cuts down on
 guesswork or repeated parsing at every analysis step, but it requires a comprehensive
 and exhaustive transformation of data into what the program and its assumptions
 consider compatible.
+<br /><br />
 ### Why It Matters

 1. **Data Consistency**: By enforcing a strict header and field matching, the project
    avoids mid-file re-interpretations or inconsistent row lengths.

 2. **Enhanced Analysis**: This uniformity underpins consistent downstream operations
    —statistical integrators know exactly how many numeric columns exist and can
    skip nonnumeric columns, while plotting routines can extract “x” and “y” values
    by name, counting on consistent ordering.

 3. **Modularity**: Each step in the pipeline—reading, cleaning, labeling, extracting
    numeric columns, generating analysis scripts—is encapsulated in its own
    function or set of functions, making it easy to replace, extend, or even refactor
    steps in operation without affecting the larger system.

 ---
+<br /><br />
+<br /><br />
 ## 3. Detailed Pipeline Explanation (WIP documenting)

 Below is a comprehensive, end-to-end guide covering every header/source file